learn-co-curriculum/phase-3-ruby-oo-basics-instance-methods-lab/README.md

 "Strings are instances and objects too".reverse
 ```

+**Note:** As in JavaScript, dot notation can be used both to call a method and
+to access an attribute of an object.
+(We'll talk about object attributes in Ruby
+in the next lesson.)
+Unlike JavaScript, however, Ruby does not require the `()`
+to be appended to a method's name when you call it.
+What this means is that the
+syntax for the two uses looks the same in Ruby.
+It is important to keep this in
+mind as you program in Ruby and stay aware of which you're doing in a particular
+case.

 ### Instance Methods

 All objects respond to methods and messages, like `#object_id` in the example